gabrieltal/yourbetterment/README.md

 ### Tests

 Run `npm test` to launch the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Todo list

+[] Make it better to adjust the position of the image, it isn't pleasant right now.
+[] Maybe make the drag-and-drop better, like the image follows the cursor, if possible.
+[] Make the resizing cuter.
+[] Figure out if I can make it easy to save the image?
+Maybe need to do a canvas?
+IDK.
+Or maybe a button that lets you screenshot and ask if we can store it?
+I really don't know here.
+Gotta research if my vision is possible at all.
+[] Clean up CSS
+[] Clean up JS